chiefenne/PyAero/docs/ui_GUI.rst

   - Message window

 Loading and saving geometry and meshes is done via the menus and the toolbar.
-Most operations during geometry preparation and meshing are done in the toolbox.
+Most operations during geometry preparation and meshing are done inside the toolbox.

 .. _figure_main_screen_new:
 .. figure::  images/main_screen_new1.png